ActumProcessing/actumprocessing.github.io/source/index.html.md

 * Edit or revoke a recently submitted transaction before it gets sent to the ODFI
 * Cancel or update a recurring transaction

-You can reference our APIs in our [Integration Guide](Placeholder for link to integration guide).

 There are several transaction types that your software (or web) solution should accommodate:
 *	Debits
 *	Credits